udgithubit/hinglish-toxicity-bert-bilstm/README.md

 frozen BiLSTM→BERT variant performs far worse, which makes sense
 architecturally: freezing BERT and passing only a single pooled vector through a bidirectional LSTM leaves no real sequence to model.

+**Note on the full-scale result:** this repo is a small, clean teaching demo, not a benchmark.
+On the complete 60,000-record corpus (the messier, real-world version of this data), the BiLSTM head does show a measurable improvement — reaching 94.2% accuracy in a separate research paper ("Hybrid Transformer-Based Neural Architectures for Toxic Hindi Social Media," accepted and presented at CSCT 2025).
+That's consistent with the explanation above: a BiLSTM's sequential modeling earns its keep on ambiguous, noisy data, and this repo's 500-row sample was deliberately filtered to remove exactly that ambiguity.

 ## License